 It is though happiest flying downhill, where it feels stable with the four-piston Shimano SLX brakes providing heaps of power.
 The dropper post is a nice addition considering the bike’s downhill performance, although it could do with a bigger lever for easier use.

 Boardman has created a bike with more confidence than you might expect, and while there are a couple of flaws, these wouldn’t be too costly to rectify.

 Merida Big Nine XT

 - Best suited to XC and light trail riding

 - Well-specced for the price with top-performing Shimano XT gears

 - Geometry is very XC-biased

-The XC bias does make itself known on the descents, but the Big Nine is a precise bike to ride that still managed to feel impressively capable, smoothing out the terrain.
+The cross-country bias unsurprisingly does make itself known on the descents, but the Big Nine is a precise bike to ride that still managed to feel impressively capable, smoothing out the terrain.
 Considering its XC credentials, our testers were impressed with how well the Big Nine managed to tackle tech descents.

 Ragley Blue Pig (2019) custom build

 - Best suited to all-mountain and trail riding